 Building Place Collections

 After creating a new empty collection, place records can be added in one of two ways: a) from search and browse screens on the site, and/or b) by creating a new dataset and adding all of its records at once.
-Details can be found on the Create Collection screen.
+Details can be found in the documentation, in an overview; and a step-by-step guide.

 Collection Groups for classes and workshops

-Registered users with a "group leader" role are able to create a Collection Group, invite members, review submissions, and optionally display a group gallery.
+Registered users with group leader permissions are able to create a Collection Group, invite members, review submissions, and optionally display a group gallery.

 If you would like to create a Collection Group, just let us know.